adepierre/SniffCraft/README.md

 ```

 If you are on Windows, you can replace the last four steps by launching cmake GUI and then compiling the generated .sln from Visual Studio.

+If you need more help, you can join the Sniffcraft/Botcraft community [discord server](https://discord.gg/wECVsTbjA9).

 Once built, you can start SniffCraft with the following command line: